AC1706-67/bioreceipt.ai/SUPABASE_SETUP.md

-# BioPulse.AI Supabase Setup Guide
+# BioReceipt.AI Supabase Setup Guide

 ## ✅ Database Schema Complete
 Your database is now set up with all tables and 21 substances ready to go!